romanzenka/RUnit/README.md

     # Which functions to run.
 Have to start with 'test.'
     testFunctionRegexp = "^test.+"

-    # Path to the unit tests folder in the package
+    # Path to the unit tests folder in the package (assuming "inst/tests" here)
-    dir <- system.file(subdir, package=pkgname)
+    dir <- system.file("tests", package=pkgname)

     # Define RUnit test suite
     suite <- defineTestSuite(name=paste(pkgname, "RUnit Tests"),